 of QFT are at the core of our understanding of high-energy particle physics

-and cosmology, as well as phenomena in condensed matter, statistical
+and cosmology, as well as phenomena in condensed matter and even finance.

 At the core of the modern understanding of QFT is the so-called Wilsonian